Healthy Homes Assessment Bay View

 Bay View Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement in all Bay View and New Zealand rental homes where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is compulsory to all Bay View and New Zealand rental homes where it is reasonably practicable to put in.

-• Landlords and property managers must keep records of their the conformance to any Healthy Homes Standard that apply or will be applied to their rental properties.
+• Property managers and landlords have to keep records of their the compliance with all Healthy Homes Standards that apply or will be in force to your rental home.

-• Property managers and private landlords must make sure their rental properties comply with the Healthy Homes Standard within 90 days of a renewal, new or a change in tenant.
+• Private landlords and property managers have to make sure their rental properties comply to the Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.

-• All households which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes